0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2017-09-23-csaw-ctf-pilot-writeup.md

 ```

 <br>
-Jackpot.
+Jackpot!
 We've confirmed that there's at least the potential for an exploitable buffer overflow in this case, as we were successfully able to trigger a segmentation fault.
 This error tells us that the process is attempting to access an invalid or restricted memory address.
 This behavior is expected, as we overwrote the return address with a string of "A"s (0x41 in hex).
 Let's confirm this by leveraging the [GNU debugger (gdb)](https://www.gnu.org/software/gdb/){:target="_blank"} with the [PEDA (Python Exploit Development Assistance) plugin](https://github.com/longld/peda){:target="_blank"} installed.

 ~~~
 # gdb ./pilot